Remote Patient Monitoring & Its Effectiveness in Managing Heart Disease

 Healthcare providers increasingly recognize the effectiveness of cardiac remote patient monitoring (RPM) in managing several heart disease conditions.
 How effective is remote patient monitoring for heart disease, and what are the benefits?
 “Heart disease” is a broad term that encompasses various heart conditions.
 The most prevalent type in the United States is coronary artery disease, which disrupts heart blood flow and elevates the likelihood of heart attacks.

 In 2020 alone, heart disease claimed the lives of approximately 928,741 individuals in the U.S., leaving an indelible impact on families and loved ones.
 Beyond the emotional toll, heart disease exerts a considerable financial strain on patients and their families.
-The healthcare system bears a substantial annual cost of $216 billion due to heart disease, leading to a loss of productivity, amounting to $147 billion in the workforce.
+The healthcare system bears a substantial annual cost of $239 billion due to heart disease.

 In light of these staggering statistics, this article presents research on how cardiac remote patient monitoring technologies can potentially enhance outcomes for individuals with cardiovascular diseases.